 The Policy on the Management of Seabirds, Shorebirds and Seals (PMSSS: 2007) states “The Department recognises the need for management of seals, seabirds and shorebirds that are oiled (or orphaned through their parents being oiled or removed to prevent their becoming oiled), especially African Penguins and Cape Gannets that have proved particularly susceptible to oil spills in the past, but also rare or threatened species such as Bank Cormorants.
 In this regard contingency plans, networks andlor rehabilitation facilities for the rescue and subsequent rehabilitation of birds that are oiled or orphaned should be developed.
 In order to prevent the proliferation of rehabilitation facilities, and costs associated with their functioning, specific rehabilitation facilities should be identified to take the lead in the care and rehabilitation of seabirds.
 Any banding of birds that is undertaken at rehabilitation facilities must be done by banders accredited by the South African Bird Ringing Unit.
 The Scientific Committee on Antarctic Research states that rehabilitated, vagrant seals, seabirds and shorebirds may not be released back into their normal breeding sites, because of the risks of disease transmission.
 The rehabilitation and release (within the South African continental EEZ) of vagrant seals, seabirds and shorebirds will be permitted, provided that they are kept separate from local seals, seabirds and shorebirds until they are certified to be disease-free by a qualified veterinarian.”

+Animals Protection Act (No. 71 of 1962)

 Oiled Wildlife Preparedness and Tiering